Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Create incentives for your teen to maintain safe driving:

-• Offer to pay for gas if they maintain clean record
+• Offer to pay for gas if they maintain a clean record

 • Reduce curfew restrictions for demonstrated responsibility